 While the ticket prices aren’t necessarily discounted, you can see many of your options in one place and how they’ve been rated by verified users.

 37. TripAdvisor & Viator

 Another way to find multiple things to do based on your budget and user ratings is to use TripAdvisor.

 They own Viator, so when you book directly through TripAdvisor, you’re booking through Viator.
 We tested it out on a visit to San Diego and it was easy-peasy.

 38. Save on local theater and events with Goldstar

 Goldstar is a service that offers discounted tickets, often at half the price or comped.
 They’re in cities all over the United States, including Wichita, Scottsdale, and all the major metropolitan cities like Chicago and San Diego.

 Not only do they have discounts for theater, but you can also find cheap tickets to cruises, walking tours, and special events.

 All-in-all, signing up with Goldstar is a great way to save money on tickets and attractions.

-These road trip tips are some of my favorite ways to save money on the two lanes.
+These tips are some of my favorite ways to save money on a road trip.
 What are your tips for road tripping on a budget?
 Let us know in the comments!